 About

-I work with the CDC’s Center for Forecasting and Outbreak Analytics on epidemic forecasting.
-I’m building towards daily, county-level estimates of the time-varying reproduction number using generalized additive models.
-I previously focused on developing and applying tools for estimating delay distributions.
+I work with the Center for Forecasting and Outbreak Analytics at CDC on epidemic surveillance.
+My current focus is on building daily, county-level estimates of the reproduction number using GAMs.
+Previously, I developed and applied tools for estimating delay distributions.

-I also work with Active Site on the design and analysis of studies evaluating real world AI assistance for biological tasks (Hong et al. 2026).
+I also support Active Site on the design and analysis of studies evaluating real world AI assistance for biological tasks (e.g. Hong et al. 2026).

 Background